liviucotfas/ase-web-and-cloud-applications-security/5 - MVCStore - Database.md

 			context = ctx;
 		}

-		public IQueryable<Product> Products => context.Products;
+		public IQueryable<Product> Products()
+        {
+            return context.Products;
         }
+	}
     ```

 ## Defining the Connection String

-5. Add an appsettings.json file using the ASP.NET Configuration File item template in the ASP.NET section of the Add New Item window.
+1. Add an `appsettings.json` file using the ASP.NET Configuration File item template in the ASP.NET section of the Add New Item window.

     > A connection string specifies the location and name of the database and provides configuration settings for how the application should connect to the database server.

     ```
     {
-        "Data": {
-            "Database": {
+         "ConnectionStrings": {
-                "ConnectionString": "Server=(localdb)\\MSSQLLocalDB;Database=MVCStore;Trusted_Connection=True;MultipleActiveResultSets=true"
+            "DefaultConnection": "Server=(localdb)\\MSSQLLocalDB;Database=_CHANGE_ME;Trusted_Connection=True;MultipleActiveResultSets=true"
         }
     }
-    }
     ```
+2. Create an empty database

+3. Update the connection string in `appsettings.json`

 ## Configuring the Application

-6. Add the `Microsoft.Extensions.Configuration.Json` package

-7. Add the following code to the `Startup` class
+1. Add the following code to the `Startup` class

     ```C#
-    IConfigurationRoot Configuration;
+    IConfiguration Configuration;
-    public Startup(IHostingEnvironment env)
+    public Startup(IConfiguration configuration)
     {
-        Configuration = new ConfigurationBuilder()
+        Configuration = configuration;
-        .SetBasePath(env.ContentRootPath)
-        .AddJsonFile("appsettings.json").Build();
     }
     ```
-8. Update the `ConfigureServices` method in the `Startup` class
+2. Update the `ConfigureServices` method in the `Startup` class as follows.

     ```C#
     public void ConfigureServices(IServiceCollection services)
     {
         services.AddDbContext<ApplicationDbContext>(options =>
             options.UseSqlServer(
-        Configuration["Data:Database:ConnectionString"]));
+                Configuration.GetConnectionString("DefaultConnection")));

         services.AddTransient<IProductRepository, EFProductRepository>();

-        services.AddMvc();
+        services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);
     }
     ```

-9. Add the following using

-    ```C#
-    using Microsoft.EntityFrameworkCore;
-    ```

 ## Creating and Applying the Database Migration

-11. Run the following command to generate the initial migration.
+1. Run the following command to generate the initial migration.

     ```
     Add-Migration Initial
     ```

-12. Run the following command to update the database.
+2. Run the following command to update the database.

     ```
     Update-Database